jakehilber/about/README.md

 I’m a Principal Engineer from Wisconsin, USA, with a background in networking, infrastructure, and large-scale systems design.

 I started my career supporting municipal IT systems (police, fire, and city services), earned my CCNA during high school, and completed my degree at the University of Wisconsin–Stout.
-Since then, I’ve worked as a Cisco-focused network, voice, and contact center engineer/architect.
+Since then, I’ve worked primarily as a Cisco-focused network, voice, and contact center engineer/architect.

 Over the past 8 years, I’ve lived and worked across the Asia-Pacific region, supporting global operations and modern distributed systems.